David Loy

 David Robert Loy (born 1947) is an American scholar and author, and teacher in the Sanbo Zen lineage of Japanese Zen Buddhism.

 Early life

 Loy was born in the Panama Canal Zone.
 His father was in the U.S. Navy so the family traveled a great deal.
 He attended Carleton College in Minnesota, and spent his junior year abroad studying philosophy at King's College London.
 After graduation in 1969 he moved to San Francisco and then to Hawaii where he began to practice Zen Buddhism.

 Zen studies

 In 1971, he began practicing Zen with Yamada Koun Roshi and Robert Aitken in Hawaii.

 In 1984 Loy moved to Kamakura, Japan to continue Zen practice with Yamada Koun Roshi, director of the Sanbo Kyodan.

 He completed formal koan study in 1988 with Yamada Koun and received the dharma name Tetsu-un, "Wisdom Cloud".
+He is a dharma successor of Koun Roshi.

 Academic career

 Loy's main research interest is the dialogue between Buddhism and modernity, especially the social implications of Buddhist teachings.
 In addition to academic lectures, he offers workshops and leads meditation retreats in the U.S. and internationally.

 Loy received an M.A. in Asian philosophy from the University of Hawaii in 1975, and his Ph.D. in philosophy in 1984 from the National University of Singapore.

 He was a senior tutor in the Department of Philosophy at the National University of Singapore from 1978 to 1984.

 In 1990 Loy was appointed professor of philosophy and religion at Bunkyo University in Chigasaki, Japan until January 2006, when he accepted the Besl Family Chair of Ethics/Religion & Society, a visiting appointment with Xavier University in Cincinnati, Ohio that ended in September 2010.

 In June 2014 Loy received an honorary doctorate degree from Carleton College, his alma mater, for his contributions to Buddhism in the West.
 In April 2016 Loy returned his honorary degree to Carleton College to protest the institution's investment in fossil fuel-producing organizations.

 Loy offers lectures, workshops, and retreats on various topics, focusing primarily on the encounter between Buddhism and modernity: what each can learn from the other.
 He is especially concerned about social and ecological issues.